 In order to comply with the fire codes, basement windows must meet the following criteria:

-- Those windows in a basement that are 44 inches depth or greater must be furnished with a ladder or affixed permanent step to provide a quick and easy escape should an emergency situation, such as a fire, arise.
+- Those windows in a basement that are 44 inches in depth or greater must be furnished with a ladder or affixed permanent step to provide a quick and easy escape should an emergency situation, such as a fire, arise.

 - Basement egress windows must be able to clear more than 22 inches between the window unit and the window well.

-Short doors for basement do not count as egress windows and, therefore, do not meet fire codes.
+Short doors for the basement do not count as egress windows and, therefore, do not meet fire codes.